nrwl/nx-workshop/docs/lab4/LAB.md

 8. Serve the project and test the changes
 9. Inspect the dependency graph - What do you see?
-10. Inspect what changed from the last time you commited, then commit your changes
+10. Inspect what changed from the last time you committed, then commit your changes

 ---